Wednesday, April 3, 2013

 Batman (TV Series): Why It's Friggin' Awesome, despite what comic book purists would have you believe.

 I think for most people from my generation (and my parents) their first exposure to Batman was the campy 1960s television show starring Adam West.
-It was a show that I watched religiously when I was a kid, to the point that when it was taken off syndication I was absolutely devastated, I sat in my room for days and sulked about it.
+It was a show that I watched religiously when I was a kid, to the point that when it was taken off syndication I was absolutely devastated.
+I sat in my room for days and sulked about it.
 How could I live without my daily dose of The Dynamic Duo?
 It also meant that I would deprived of the greatest TV theme song in history.

 The Batman in the TV show was an upstanding citizen who apparently had no vices, he didn't drink, didn't smoke and was able to keep his sexual urges in check, despite the fact that beautiful women were constantly throwing themselves at him.
-He was a goody two shoes that packed a mean wallop.
+He was a goody two shoes who packed a mean wallop.

 As a kid, Adam West was the DEFINITIVE Batman, until 1989, when the Tim Burton/Michael Keaton movie was released.
 The Tim Burton film went back to Batman's roots and made him a dark, brooding character haunted by the death of his parents, as opposed to the rather whimsical, benevolent authority figure of the old Adam West series.
 It was the DEFINITIVE Batman movie, until 2005 when Batman Begins was released to the cinemas.
 Christopher Nolan's version was more grittier and less stylized than Burton's interpretation, and more importantly, Bruce Wayne was the central figure in the story, rather than a supporting player.
 Tim Burton's films, Batman and Batman Returns, were more interested in the plight of the villains and often pushed Batman/Bruce Wayne to the sidelines.
 Last year, Nolan finally completed his trilogy with The Dark Knight Rises, so it's only inevitable that in a few years time another reboot of the Batman franchise will be commissioned.
 Whether or not it will replace Nolan's Dark Knight trilogy as the DEFINITIVE Batman remains to be see.

-series, loved it as a kid, was embarrassed by it as a teen (especially after seeing the "serious" Burton films) , and now love it as an adult.
+I have done a complete 360 on the 1960s television series: I loved it as a kid, was embarrassed by it as a teen (especially after seeing the "serious" Burton films), and now love it as an adult.
 The television series may be a complete bastardization the original character, but it makes for some rather enjoyable (and funny) television.
-Of course, it's often overlooked that throughout the 1950s and most of the 1960s (the Silver Age) the Batman comic books themselves had devolved into rather silly children stories.
+Of course, it's often overlooked that throughout the 1950s and most of the 1960s (the Silver Age) the Batman comic books themselves had devolved into rather silly children's stories.
 The villains weren't so much evil geniuses as they were merry pranksters with too much time on their hands.
 A typical story line from this era might involve the Joker trying to rob a pie factory in Gotham so he could stage the biggest pie fight in history.
-These comic books were aimed solely kids and the TV show, for the most part, followed suit.
+These comic books were aimed solely at kids and the TV show, for the most part, followed suit.
 It was also the campy TV show that brought Batman back into the spotlight after years of dwindling comic book sales.

 I never liked character of Robin, even in the comic books and cartoons, and Burt Ward's take on the character can be extremely grating at times; to the point where one wishes Batman would give the Boy Wonder a nice crack in the jaw after his latest outburst of "HOLY______, Batman!"
-Robin in the TV series main function was to get caught so Batman would have an excuse to fight the villains.Every once in a blue moon the writers would give him something useful to do, but otherwise he was a complete hindrance to the Caped Crusader's war on crime.
+Robin in the TV series main function was to get caught so Batman would have an excuse to fight the villains.
+Every once in a blue moon the writers would give him something useful to do, but otherwise he was a complete hindrance to the Caped Crusader's war on crime.
 Robin in the TV series was essentially a boy scout in tights.

 Then there was the rogues gallery of villains, some of the most colorful characters in television (and comic book) history: